awaragi/jest-supertest-starter/README.md

 ```

 ## Sample tests
-We will be using https://reqres.in/ as an API to demonstrate the patterns to use in this project.
+We will be using [REQ | RES - Sample Test Service](https://reqres.in/) to demonstrate the patterns to use in this project.

-## API
+## API Abstraction layer
-All API under test are mapped using re-usable library.
+All API under test are mapped using re-usable abstraction library.
 The approach I recommend for creating reusable API for testing
 purposes is as follows:
 * Write an explicit test/spec calling directly the API to incorporate
-* Once API is stable, refactor the code calling the test to src/api structure
+* Once API is stable, refactor reusabe api calls src/api
-  * centerlise environment handling in a client class
+  * centralize environment handling in a client class
 * Ensure that the existing test/spec are still passing (TTD for Testing :) )

 ## Handling multiple target environments